-If condensation builds up within the environmental control system, you can run air dry to clear it.
+If your instrument includes the optional environmental control system, you can run air dry to clear any condensation that builds up inside the system.
 Condensation in the environmental control system can prevent the instrument from consistently achieving a humidity level of between 75% and 95%.

 - Air dry can take 60 minutes or more.
 During that time, the instrument will be busy. - Humidity control is not used during air dry, so the process runs successfully both with and without water in the humidifying column.
-If you already have water in the column, Molecular Devices recommends that you leave it there while running air dry. - Before running air dry, load the environmental control cassette in the instrument.
+If you already have water in the column, we recommend that you leave it there while running air dry. - Before packing the instrument for transport, run air dry. - Before running air dry, load the environmental control cassette in the instrument.
 Confirm that there is no sample in the cassette.